96504P-Emu-Warfare/96504P-Over-Under/README.md

 # 96504P Over Under
-### This is all the code for the 2023-2024 Vex VRC Game
+### This is the homemade code for the 2023-2024 Vex VRC Game

 Full documentation for the code can be found in our notebook.